ly382965/ly382965.github.io/index.md

 ## mmd

-I am mmd, my real name is Li Yi, born on October 5, 2005, from Wuwei City, Anhui Province.
-I am an undergraduate at the University of Science and Technology of China (USTC) in the School of Information Science and Technology, major in Electronic Information Engineering(EE), minor in Computer Science and Technology(CS).
+Welcome to my homepage.
+My real name is Li Yi, born on October 5, 2005, from Wuwei City, Anhui Province.
+I am an undergraduate in the School of Information Science and Technology of University of Science and Technology of China (USTC) , major in Electronic Information Engineering(EE) and minor in Computer Science and Technology(CS).

 My research interests lie on Algorithms for big data and machine learning theory.